briannemcgrath/WSAA-coursework/project/README.md

-# Web Services & Applications Project - Game Vault
+# Web Services & Applications Project - Cosy Console

 This repository contains code and resources related to a project carried out for the Web Services & Applications module.

 ## Project Overview:

-**Game Vault** is a personal gaming catalogue where you can manage your collection of games.
+**Cosy Console** is a personal gaming catalogue where you can manage your collection of games.
 It lets you add games, update their details, delete entries, and search/filter by playform, genre, or play status.
 All going well, we will extende with features like reviews and ratings.

 ## Features: